pranjal-sri/Feedback-Augmented-Search/README.md

 - Implements the core query modification method.
 - Extracts relevant information from search results.
 - Selects new keywords based on various criteria.

+#### External Libraries

+- numpy: for calculating the mean and getting the precision@10 scores when feedback is received.
+- regex: for cleaning the titles and snippets from documents and getting a list of words present in them. also used for calculating the number of times a particular order is found in a document.
+- math.log: to enhance the weights by a factor of log(1+x) while ranking the words.
+- spacy: to implement dependency parsing
+- itertools.permutations: to check all the possible orderings of the words

 ## Query Augmentation Method